bryntum/migrate-dhtmlx-scheduler-to-bryntum-starter/README.md

 npm start
 ```

-You’ll see a DHTMLX Scheduler with ten events.
+You’ll see a DHTMLX Scheduler with ten events when you visit http://localhost:1337.
 The scheduler will have full CRUD functionality.